nefarioustim/front-end-development-best-practice/index.md

 Links and buttons are focusable and activatable by default in a browser, which means they are perceivable and operable to screen reader users and keyboard-only users.
 Rich JavaScript widgets (like video player controls) should be progressively enhanced on-top of elements that, by default, are already accessible.

 <h2 id="seo">Search Engine Optimisation</h2>

+<h2 id="performance">Performance</h2>

+### Profile first, optimise second

+Performance is just one aspect that a developer has to concern themselves with when creating a modern website or web application, albeit one that has a definite impact on user satisfaction.
+Blindly following every piece of optimisation advice you find on the Internet would be time consuming, lead to harder-to-understand code and would predominantly be a colossal waste of time.

+Profile your code as you're writing it, and profile the entire project at regular intervals, to identify the hot spots that are causing you the most pain.
+Once you've done that, you can then apply just the performance optimisations that will help you overcome those issues.
+Remember to test these as you're going though — advice on the Internet has an unnerving habit of being misleading, and the techniques on offer may not exactly apply to your situation.